-4. Based on the return type, this information is automatically included in the XML file using the correct
+4. Based on the return type, this information is automatically included in the XML file using the correct general dependency schema.

 International Form Attachments

 See Aggregating International Forms from Returns Created with Third Party Software (page 32) for more information on international forms.